Jackson County Genealogy

 What’s new

-- Formation 1851 from Haywood, Macon — search parents for earlier events.
+- Formation 1851 from Haywood, Macon — for pre-formation events, use the parent jurisdiction’s paper (not later Anson-only catalogs).

-- Method guides: Start here · Formation · Census.
+- Methods: Start here · Formation · Master guide.

 This hub combines a modern research floor—record matrix, towns, repositories, news—with local history narrative.
-Always search parent jurisdictions for pre-formation events.
+For events before the county’s formation year, open the parent jurisdiction that owned that year—not a later statewide vital series or Anson-only catalog.

 The county was formed in 1852 from parts of Haywood County and Macon County.
 It was named for Andrew Jackson, President of the United States from 1829 to 1837.

 In 1861 parts of Jackson County and Henderson County were combined to form Transylvania County.
 In 1871 parts of Jackson County and Macon County were combined to form Swain County.
-Source Wikipedia
+NCpedia / formation references (verify with Corbitt)

 Jackson County Genealogical Society